-3.3.2 The dates of meetings are available from the RDS administrative office and website at www.sun.ac.za/rds.

-3.3.3 To submit research for ethical review, electronic and hard copies of the HREC application package, should be submitted to the HREC office.

-- One electronic copy to ethics@sun.ac.za; and - One hard copy (Human and student research) to Elvira Rohland, Research Development and Support, Room 5007, Teaching Building; or - Two hard copies (Clinical trials) to Elvira Rohland, Research Development and Support, Room 5007, Teaching Building
+- 3.3.2 The dates of meetings and submission deadline dates are available from the RDS administrative office and website at www.sun.ac.za/rds. - 3.3.3 To submit research for ethical review, electronic and hard copies of the HREC application package, should be submitted to the HREC office. - 3.3.3.1 An electronic copy of the HREC application package should be emailed to ethics@sun.ac.za; and - 3.3.3.2 Hard copies of the HREC application package should be submitted according to the following categories: - 3.3.3.2.1 Clinical trials: Two hard copies should be submitted to the HREC Office, Research Development and Support, Room 5007, Education Building; or - 3.3.3.2.2 Health and postgraduate student research: One hard copy should be submitted to the HREC Office, Research Development and Support, Room 5007, Education Building; or - 3.3.3.2.3 Undergraduate, honours and btech research: One hardcopy should be submitted to Lauren van Turha, Research Development & Support reception, Education Building.

-The contents of the hard copy application must exactly match the contents of the electronic application submitted to ethics@sun.ac.za.
+NOTE: The contents of the hard copy application must exactly match the contents of the electronic application submitted to ethics@sun.ac.za